linkedin/ambry/README.md

 4. Cost effective
 5. Easy to use

-Requires JDK 1.7 or higher.
+Requires at least JDK 1.8.
 ## Documentation
 Detailed documentation is available at https://github.com/linkedin/ambry/wiki